President Trump Declares National Emergency: ‘If We Had A Wall, We Don’t Need The Military’

 — Sarah Sanders (@PressSec) February 15, 2019

-POTUS also thanked I.C.E and law enforcement and claimed he will be taking care of them after they have faced what he claimed to be abuse from the press and the Democratic party.
-He also announced the wall will receive $8 billion to fund the wall, with $1.375 coming from his signed appropriations bill.
-Trump said during his address that he is aware of that he will face the Supreme Court for moving forward with building the wall, and he hopes he receives a “fair shake” and win the case.
+The POTUS also thanked ICE and law enforcement as well as said he will be taking care of them after they have faced what he claimed to be abuse from the press and the Democratic party.
+He also announced the wall will receive $8 billion in funding, with $1.375 billion coming from his signed appropriations bill.
+Trump said during his address that he is aware that he will face the Supreme Court for moving forward with building the wall, and he hopes he receives a “fair shake” and win the case.
 He also spoke about how this will affect trade in China, stating that the wall will “level the playing field,” and claims the U.S. has been losing on average $375 billion a year.

-Republicans have spoken out about the declaration, including Sen. Susan Collins of Maine, CBS News reports.
-Collins said the declaring a national emergency to fund the wall is a “mistake on the part of the president” and added that it undermines Congress.
+Republicans have spoken out about the declaration, including Senator Susan Collins of Maine, CBS News reports.
+Collins said declaring a national emergency to fund the wall is a “mistake on the part of the president” and added that it undermines Congress.